RidwanFadillah/RidwanFadillah/README.md

 I'm Ridwan Fadillah, a developer passionate about technology, coding,and UI/UX.
 I'm always eager to learn new things and build exciting projects.
 ## 🔭 Current Projects
-- 🌱 Currently working on Infvckmatika Website, focused on UI/UX Designer.
+- 🌱 I have worked on the development of the Infvckmatika website, specifically focusing on UI/UX design.

 ## ⚡ Technologies I Work With
 - **Programming Languages:** Python, PHP